Benefits Of Chocolate For Your Body

 It reduces stress

 Swiss scientists found that when very anxious people ate an ounce and a half of dark chocolate every day for two weeks, their stress hormone levels were significantly reduced and the metabolic effects of stress were partially reduced.
 That’s why chocolate is such a great break-up food.

 It helps to avoid diabetes

-Flavonoids inside of cocoa products have antioxidant, anti-inflammatory, anti-clotting effects that can improving insulin sensitivity, so it will reduce the risk of diabetes.
+Flavonoids inside cocoa products have antioxidant, anti-inflammatory, anti-clotting effects that can improve insulin sensitivity, so it will reduce the risk of diabetes.

 It helps you lose weight

 We are not joking!
 Dark chocolate is far more filling, offering more of a feeling of satiety compared to light chocolate.
 And dark chocolate lessens cravings for sweet, salty, and fatty foods.
 Still, sounds impossible?